COVID-19 Information & Updates

 VACCINE PHASED DISTRIBUTION

-PHASE 1C: The Prince George's County Health Department is currently in Phase 1C for pre-registration only.
+The Prince George's County Health Department is currently in Phase 3.

-*Individuals in prior phases are still eligible to sign up to receive vaccines as we move to additional phases.
+*Individuals in prior phases are still eligible to sign up to receive vaccines as the County moves to additional phases.

 COVID-19 vaccines will be distributed through a phased, equitable approach to the most at-risk populations first.
 Vaccination efforts will continue until every Prince Georgian is able to get the vaccine.
 The department may need to prioritize some groups further within these phases based on vaccine availability and distribution abilities.